A brief history of the May Day celebrations

 Public Holiday

 In 1871, May Day was declared a public holiday in Scotland.
-However, the day-off was not introduced to the rest of the UK until 1978.
+However, the day off was not introduced to the rest of the UK until 1978.
 The UK holiday now always falls on the first Monday in May.
 It was introduced by the then Labour government in recognition of International Workers Day, which just happens to fall on the same day.
-However, this coincidence hasn’t stopped some of the population finding new interest in pagan revelries.
+However, this coincidence hasn’t stopped some of the population from finding new interest in pagan revelries.
 Maypoles can now be found standing on some village greens, all year round, though it’s more usual to erect them just for the festivities.
 Barwick in Yorkshire, claims the largest maypole in the country, standing some 30 m high.

 The custom of villages crowning their own May queen and appointing a ‘Jack’, still prevails in some parts of the country.
 In some places of southern England, it wouldn’t be unusual to catch the sight of a ‘hobby horse’ rampaging through the town on May Day.
-The scary horse figure being a local, dressed in flowing robes, wearing a grotesque mask, which caricatures a horse.
+The scary horse figure is a local, dressed in flowing robes, wearing a grotesque mask, which caricatures a horse.
 Singing or recitals in Latin, bell ringing and Morris dancing, are other happenings that you might expect to find as part of the fun day’s celebrations.

 Header image credit: Oscar Johns/Shutterstock.com